1.D.51 The Protein Nanopore (ProNP) Family

 Fragaceatoxin C (FraC), an α-helical pore-forming toxin from an actinoporin protein family, can be reconstituted in sphingomyelin-free standard planar lipid bilayers.
 Wloka et al. 2016 engineered FraC for DNA analysis and show that the funnel-shaped geometry allows tight wrapping around single-stranded DNA (ssDNA), resolving between homopolymeric C, T, and A polynucleotide stretches.
 Despite the 1.2 nm internal constriction of FraC, double-stranded DNA (dsDNA) can translocate through the nanopore at high applied potentials, presumably through the deformation of the α-helical transmembrane region of the pore.
 Therefore, FraC nanopores may be useful for DNA sequencing and dsDNA analysis.

-Proteins are the most versatile sources of nanopores, based on our ability to engineer them with sub-nanometer precision (Ayub and Bayley 2016).
+Proteins are the most versatile sources of nanopores, based on the ability to engineer them with sub-nanometer precision (Ayub and Bayley 2016).
 Novel pores include unnatural amino acid mutagenesis and the application of selection techniques.
 The diversity of structures has been increased through the development of helix- based pores as well as beta barrels.
-Therre are also truncated pores, which pierce bilayers through lipid rearrangement, and hybrid pores, which do away with bilayers altogether.
+There are also truncated pores, which pierce bilayers through lipid rearrangement, and hybrid pores, which do away with bilayers altogether.
 Pore dimers, which span two lipid bilayers, have been constructed, and pores based on DNA nanostructures are gaining in importance.
 While nanopore DNA sequencing has received much attention, protein pores have a wider range of potential applications, requiring specifications that will require engineering efforts to continue for years to come (Ayub and Bayley 2016).
+Natural receptors in biomembranes can be used for designing biosensing methods (Sugawara 2017).